Record High Silver Spot Price in 1980

 Why is this?
-Because there is the London Fix, New York closing price, intraday high, and other figures that people could use.
+Because there is the London Fix, New York closing price, intraday high, spot/futures and other figures that people could use.

 This represents a group of bullion banks with buyers and sellers discovering a mutually agreeable price, at a set point in time (avoiding adding 'high', 'low', and 'average' to the mix).

-The COMEX closing prices for January, 1980 silver appear to have been $48.80 on January 17, 1980 and $46.80 on January 18, 1980.
+The COMEX closing prices for January, 1980 silver appear to have been $48.80 $48.70 on January 17, 1980 and $46.80 on January 18, 1980.
 These are from Jerome Smith's "Silver Profits in the 80's" (p.20), and a few other sources.
 However, none state definitively that those were COMEX closing prices.
+2019 UPDATE: The price quoted in Silver Profits in the 80's appears incorrect; I have verified a COMEX closing price of $48.70 in several more reliable sources.

 | Price | Date | Description |